Snowiest Places in Canada

 Most Snowfall in the Rest of Canada

 Canada's community that tallies the highest snowfall measurements is the town of Woody Point, Newfoundland.
-It is located on Bonne Bay of Newfoundland's east coast, next to Gros Morne National Park.
+It is located on Bonne Bay of Newfoundland's west coast, next to Gros Morne National Park.
 Over a typical winter, Woody Point racks up 638 centimeters, nearly 21 feet, of snow that lands in just 89 days.

 |89||Woody Point, Newfoundland||251.1||637.9|